openvswitch/ovs/INSTALL.md

       - If you decide to report a bug or ask a question related to module loading, please include the output from the `dmesg` and `modinfo` commands mentioned above.

-There is an optional module parameter to openvswitch.ko called vlan_tso that enables TCP segmentation offload over VLANs on NICs that support it.
-Many drivers do not expose support for TSO on VLANs in a way that Open vSwitch can use but there is no way to detect whether this is the case.
-If you know that your particular driver can handle it (for example by testing sending large TCP packets over VLANs) then passing in a value of 1 may improve performance.
-Modules built for Linux kernels 2.6.37 and later, as well as specially patched versions of earlier kernels, do not need this and do not have this parameter.
-If you do not understand what this means or do not know if your driver will work, do not set this.

 6. Initialize the configuration database using ovsdb-tool, e.g.: